skamjadali7/cypress-vmo/README.md

 - cypress
     - e2e
         - pages ( it consist of generic/reusable method/function )
-            - dashboard_po.ts
+            - amazon_po.ts
-            - login_po.ts
+            - rcb_po.ts
         - specs (it consist of spec file / test cases )
-            - Test_01.spec.cy.js
-            - Test_02.spec.cy.js
+            - amazon_mobile.spec.cy.js
-            - Test_03.spec.cy.js
+            - rcb_test.spec.cy.js
-    - fixtures (it consist of locators and test data )
+    - fixtures (it consist of locators , test data, RCB json details )
         - locator.json
         - testData.json
+        - rcb.json
     - screenshots (it consists of screen attachment of the local run)
     - videos (it consists of screen attachment of the local run )** Refer this as part of execution